rotationalio/ensign/docs/content/examples/data_engineers.md

 	)
 ```

-### Create the SchemaInitializingQueries function
-This is the function used to create a table based on the topic name.
-Since we had already created the table and we set this parameter to `false`, we will simply return an empty list.
+Then we'll create a `SchemaInitializingQueries` function to make a table based on the topic name, but since we've already created the table, we'll set this parameter to `false` and simply return an empty list.

 ```golang
 func (p postgresSchemaAdapter) SchemaInitializingQueries(topic string) []string {
 	return []string{}
 }
 ```

-### Create the InsertQuery function
+### Inserting New Data

-This is the function that will unmarshall the list of messages and creates an `insertQuery` sql statement that will be executed.
+Next we will create an `InsertQuery` function that unmarshals the list of messages and creates an `insertQuery` sql statement that will be executed.
 The `topic` name is the same as the table name and it is used in the `insertQuery` sql statement.
 It then extracts the fields of the `WeatherInfo` object and puts them in the list of `args`.
 It then returns the sql statement and the arguments.

 ```golang
 func (p postgresSchemaAdapter) InsertQuery(topic string, msgs message.Messages) (string, []interface{}, error) {